 When identifying your status as a student group at UC Davis, consider the following options.
 Each has its own responsibilities and privileges.

 This status is designed for NEW student groups that wish to use University facilities for the purpose of getting organized, developing plans and goals, and recruiting members.
 This status will enable your group to use some University facilities for one organizational meeting only for a period not to exceed 30 days.
 Your group can be granted this Intent to Register status only once.

-To apply, complete an Intent to Register application and submit it to the Center for Student Involvement.
+To apply, contact Center for Student Involvement, email@example.com.
 You are encouraged to meet with an Advisor about recruiting members, program planning and preparing registration forms.
 Your group’s Intent to Register status begins when it is approved by a CSI Advisor.